pixelbar/pixelbar.github.io/README.md

 # pixelbar.github.io

 Everyone is welcome to hack on this site!
 Want to learn how?
 Check [Jekyll](http://jekyllrb.com).
+Make sure you have Ruby installed, use `sudo gem install bundle` and then `bundle install` in the folder where you checkout your fork.

 Change anything you like!